An Introduction to Solving the Least-Squares Problem in Variational Data Assimilation: The least-squares problems in VarDA

 \textbf{Weak formulation.} A Bayesian maximum \textit{a posteriori} estimate can be found by solving the following \textit{generalized nonlinear least-squares problem} \cite{Stuart_2010}: find $x = [(x_0)^T, (x_1)^T, \ldots, (x_N)^T]^T \in\mathbb{R}^p$ that minimizes the quadratic cost function

-Here, {non-standard norms} $\| x \|_A^2 = x^TAx$ are used (instead of the Euclidean norm).
-This formulation, which includes the model error, is known in the data assimilation community as weak-constraint four-dimensional variational data assimilation (\textit{weak-constraint 4DVar}), or the weak formulation~\cite{tremolet_weakconstraint_2006}. \\
+This formulation, which includes the model error, is known in the data assimilation community as weak-constraint four-dimensional variational data assimilation (\textit{weak-constraint 4DVar}) (or the weak formulation) because the model constraint does not need to be satisfied exactly~\cite{sasaki1970some, tremolet_weakconstraint_2006}. \\